sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 version may be the same through multiple releases of a software component where the version specified in entity is much more specific and will change for each software release.

     Note that this representation of version is typically used to identify a group of specific software releases that are part of the same release/support infrastructure (i.e. Fabrikam Office 2013).
 This version is used for string comparisons only and is not compared to be an earlier or later release (that is done via the entity version). <!--FIXME: consistency -->

 - description (index 46): A longer, detailed description of the software.
 This description can be multiple sentences (differentiated from summary, which is a very short, one-sentence description).

-- edition (index 47): The variation of the product (Extended, Enterprise, Professional, Standard etc).
+- edition (index 47): The variation of the product (Extended, Enterprise, Professional, Standard, etc).

 - entitlement-data-required (index 48): An indicator to determine if there should be accompanying proof of entitlement when a software license reconciliation is completed.